zolotarovgl/GeneExt/README.md

 - [x] default max size - gene median length
 - [x] speedup coverage computation?
 - [x] .bam file subsampling to a manageable amount of reads
+- [ ] skip peak filtering if not required
+- [ ] add peak filtering manual
+- [ ] verbosity 1: simple output; verbosity 2 : a lot of output
 - [ ] CAVE: you should get percentiles from the PEAKS OVERLAPPING GENES!
 - [ ] filtering by the mean coverage
 - [ ] try out `gffread` standardized output files, make sure it's comptabible (can be accepted by genext)